 Hundreds of websites claim to be able to find you the very cheapest car insurance; but when you get quotes they are no better than you could have got yourself by visiting comparison sites such as MoneySupermarket.com or Verycheapestcarinsurance.org.uk.
-Why is this?

 The truth is that premiums are decided by two kinds of factors: those you can't do much about, and those you can.
 There is no magic wand that can change this.